theRealAph/ScopeLocals/README.md

 That is to say, m1's extent is the set of methods m1 invokes, and any methods invoked transitively by them.

+It should now be clear that the thread call stack diagram above is actually a picture of two separate extents for two different threads.
+In both cases the bottom frame of the extent is a call to method `Server.processRequest()`.
+In Thread 1 the top frame is a call to method `DBDriver.newConnection()` while in Thread 2 it is a call to constructor `InvalidPermissionException()`

 The value associated with an extent local variable is defined in the bottom most frame of some extent, and is accessible in every frame of that extent.
 The extent local is *bound* to the value.

 ###  Example Use Of Extent Local Variables

-The `ServerFramework` example described above can easily be rewritten to use class `ExtentLocal` instead of `ThreadLocal`.
+The `Server` example described above can easily be rewritten to use class `ExtentLocal` instead of `ThreadLocal`.

-     class ServerFramework {
+     class Server {
       // 1.
 Provide a per-thread channel betwen the framework and its components final static ExtentLocal<Permissions> PERMISSIONS = ...;
       ...